didmar/visible-thoughts-writer/README.md

 ### Using emulators (optional)

-To make some local tests without interacting with the production environement, you can run emulators for all the Firebase services (except Hosting):
+To make some local tests without interacting with the production environment, you can run emulators for all the Firebase services (except Hosting).

+Optional: to have Cloud functions working, you need to set up the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, see [here](https://firebase.google.com/docs/functions/local-emulator#set_up_admin_credentials_optional).

+Run the following command to start the emulators:

 ```bash
 firebase emulators:start
 ```

+and edit `src/conf.json` to set `useEmulators` to `true`, for the React app to use them.

-Then see below to run the React app.
+Then, see below to run the React app either in development or production mode.

 ### Run development version locally